Carboxy-cis,cis-muconate cyclase

-Hence, this enzyme has one substrate, 3-carboxy-2,5-dihydro-5-oxofuran-2-acetate, and one product, 3-carboxy-cis,cis-muconate.
+The enzyme has one substrate, 2-(carboxymethyl)-5-oxo-2,5-dihydro-3-furoic acid, which is converted to 3-carboxy-cis,cis-muconic acid.

 This enzyme belongs to the family of isomerases, specifically the class of intramolecular lyases.
 The systematic name of this enzyme class is 3-carboxy-2,5-dihydro-5-oxofuran-2-acetate lyase (decyclizing).
 This enzyme is also called 3-carboxymuconate cyclase.
 This enzyme participates in benzoate degradation via hydroxylation.